herinin-palominodb/diamond-collector-mysqlsize/README.markdown

 If you want to specify the data from more than one MySQL server to be collected, you should put each host in a separate section in your config file.
-A section is created by putting a string (optionally quoted, if it contains spaces or other non-standart hostname characters) on a new line in square brackets (eg. `[server1]`, `[prod-server-sydney]`).
+A section is created by putting a string (optionally quoted, if it contains spaces or other non-standard hostname characters) on a new line in square brackets (eg. `[server1]`, `[prod-server-sydney]`).

 Whatever parameters are left unspecified in each section will be set to the corresponding